Jesper Lützen: Biography

-Lützen graduated in mathematics (with a minor in physics) in 1976 from Aarhus University, where he also earned his Ph.D. in 1980 in the history of science under the supervision of Kirsti Andersen.
+Lützen graduated in mathematics (with a minor in physics) in 1976 from Aarhus University, where he also earned his PhD in 1980 in the history of science under the supervision of Kirsti Andersen.
 In 1980 he was a visiting scholar at Yale University (studying under Asger Aaboe) and became a temporary lecturer (a temporary assistant professor position) at Odense University and from 1985 a lecturer at the University of Copenhagen.
 In 1990 he received his habilitation (Doctor Scientiarum) from the University of Copenhagen.
 There he has been a lecturer since 1989 and since 2005 a professor of mathematics history at the University of Copenhagen's Faculty of Mathematics.
 He has been a visiting scholar at Utrecht (studying with Henk Bos) and at several other places: Paris, MIT's Dibner Institute, the Mittag-Leffler Institute of the Royal Swedish Academy of Sciences, the California Institute of Technology, the University of California, Santa Barbara, and the University of Toronto.